 Many women choose to use menstrual cups because:

 - Menstrual cups are safer.
-Because menstrual cups collect, rather than absorb, blood, you’re not at risk of getting toxic shock syndrome (TSS), a rare bacterial infection associated with tampon use.
+Because menstrual cups collect rather than absorb blood, you’re not at risk of getting toxic shock syndrome (TSS), a rare bacterial infection associated with tampon use.

 - Menstrual cups hold more blood.
-A menstrual cup could hold about one to two ounces of menstrual flow.
+A menstrual cup can hold about one to two ounces of menstrual flow.
 Tampons, on the other hand, can only hold up to a third of an ounce.

 - You can have sex.
 Most reusable cups need to be taken out before you have sex, but the soft disposable ones can stay in while you get intimate.
 Not only will your partner not feel the cup, you also won’t have to worry about leaks.

 - You can wear a cup with an IUD.
-Some companies claim a menstrual cup could dislodge an IUD, but a 2012 study debunked that belief.
+Some companies claim a menstrual cup could dislodge an IUD, but a debunked that belief.
 If you’re concerned, though, check with your doctor about using a menstrual cup.

 A menstrual cup